msalemor/intro-grcp/README.md

 - Secure by default

 ### Bad:
-- Can be slower when in mixed mode (backend h2 but load balancer is h1 or vice versa)
+- Can be slower when in mixed mode (backend h2 but load balancer is h1 or vice versa)--> -->